robertbraeutigam/scan/README.md

 The initiating party must not retry opening connections more often than 60 times / minute, but may implement any heuristics to distribute those reconnects inside the minute.

-### Connections

-SCAN uses two types of communication.
-Both must be supported by all devices.

-* The bulk of the protocol, the application layer, is defined over TCP on port 11372.
-* Additionally a query / announce feature is available over UDP, at the address 239.255.255.244:11372.

-While the application layer must always go through TCP, the query / announce part of the protocol may use both TCP and UDP and even mix the two if appropriate.
-See messages for further details.

-Devices must reuse TCP connections, therefore at most one TCP connection must be present between two given peers at all times.

-All UDP packets sent, regardless of content must be repeated 5 times with random intervals in order: 0-100ms, 0-400ms, 0-500ms, 1-2 seconds, 1-2 seconds, having a maximum total time of 5 seconds.
-If the device receives a complete answer for a packet earlier, such as a complete list of IP addresses for queried SCAN addresses, it may stop repeating the packet.
-This applies also to devices that come online just for sending one message.
-This means all devices must be available for at least a couple of seconds after an initial connect.
-This also serves the purpose of having a window to communicate with the device, such as sending software updates for example.

 ### Data Types